 It is important that you first consider the tasks that you will be performing on your PC.
 If you wish to buy a computer for simply browsing the internet and using some online services than it might be better to buy a single core computer which satisfies your minimum requirements.
 On the contrary, if you require using it for heavy video editing and professional work, then it might be better to buy a system that has enhanced multimedia options.

 This brings us to our next consideration of price.
 There might be some very fancy features that you want in your new PC.
-However, if you don’t have the cash to pay for lets say a graphic card with 1GB memory, than you might be better off choosing suitable alternatives.
+However, if you don’t have the cash to pay for let’s say a graphics card with 1GB memory, then you might be better off choosing suitable alternatives.

 8. Operating System Type.